pulumi/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 ### Changes to pulumi.runtime.Mocks

-The signature of the `setMocks` function has changed with the introduction of the `pulumi.runtime.MockResourceArgs` and `pulumi.runtime.MockCallArgs` types.
+The signatures of the `NewResourceAsync` and `CallAsync` methods have changed with the introduction of the `pulumi.runtime.MockResourceArgs` and `pulumi.runtime.MockCallArgs` types.
 If you use `setMocks` in your code, you'll need to update to these new types.

 ```csharp
 // before